joanlopez/golang-advent-of-code/2019/README.md

 Secondly, when I was printing the obtained message from merging the given layers, I realised that white pixels were the ones with content, instead of what's the common sense on a RGB system (where white means nothing).
 After that, I decided to  printed the white pixels ("X") and left the others (black and transparent) with no content at all (" ") and I finally found it.

+### Day 9: Sensor Boost

+Another day with new instructions and modes for your processor (Intcode computer).

+Both parts are technically the same, there's just a single difference: the input (the const, not the program) you have to configure.
+It seems (by the statement) that the execution with the input of the part two should be a bit slow depending on the implementation, but it was not my case, despite of the ugly code I did 0:)

+The statement samples and the feedback (output) from the executions are very intuitive (it tells you what operations are not working properly), what makes it easier.

+Finally, I'd suggest to use a map instead an array / slice to store the program instructions due to the requirement that asks you to be able to access any (positive) memory position.